 We expect to experience significant pressure on margins we earn on the sale of set-top boxes and other equipment, including on sales to DISH Network.
-This pressure may be due to advancements in the technology and functionality of set-top boxes and other equipment, as well as DISH Network's right under our commercial agreements to terminate on 60 days' notice.
+This pressure may be due to advancements in the technology and functionality of set-top boxes and other equipment, as well as DISH Network's right under commercial agreements between DISH Network and us that allow DISH Network to terminate certain agreements on 60 days' notice.
 We expect that the margins we earn on sales will be determined largely through periodic negotiations which are likely to result in pricing that will reflect, among other things, the set-top boxes and other equipment that best meet our customers' current sales and marketing priorities, the product and service alternatives available from other equipment suppliers, and our ability to respond to customer requirements and to differentiate ourselves from other equipment suppliers on bases other than pricing.

-In addition, because the number of potential new customers for our set-top box, fixed satellite services and digital broadcast operations businesses is small and is likely to be limited by our relationship with DISH Network, our current customer concentration is likely to continue for the foreseeable future.
+In addition, because the number of potential new customers for our set-top box, satellite services and digital broadcast operations businesses is small and is likely to be limited by our relationship with DISH Network, our current customer concentration is likely to continue for the foreseeable future.
 Our future success may also depend on the extent to which prospective customers that have been competitors of DISH Network are willing to purchase products and services from us.
 Many of these customers may continue to view us as a competitor given the common ownership and management team we continue to share with DISH Network.